If you’re only here for an overview of the hike and preparation tips, click here.

 I couldn’t have chosen a better day to do this; it was sunny, warm and everything looked better than one can imagine.
 The flatter parts were lined with flowers and bushes.
 Purple lupines wherever you looked.
 Little yellow and orange flowers with short stems because of the abrasive winds.
 Pink flower cones that contrasted well with the lake’s various shades of emerald.
 Steep edges on both sides of me.
 A patchwork of green fields to the left.

 I followed the trail over rocky edges and flowery fields with the occasional horse, mule or donkey staring at me.
 One time I passed a shepherd with his herd.
 We nodded to say hi.
 It doesn’t seem like a bad job to me.
-Binging on fresh air, sunshine and silence.
+Binging on fresh air, sunshine, and silence.
 He seemed happier than the peasants preparing the fertile slopes for the next crops.

 That’s when I covered quite some distance.
-Within reasonable time, I was well beyond halfway.
+Within a reasonable time, I was well beyond halfway.
 The town is on the other side of the lake.
 I see a few kayaks on the blue fabric.
 A good time for a lunch break of chocolate and water; my needs are simple.
 It’s amazing how far you can see on a clear day.
 The peak of the Cotopaxi volcano was still visible, though clouds were rolling in.
-The twin peaks of Ilinizas to the north east felt nearby.
-My chocolate was ice cold in the bag, but melted quickly in the bright sun.
+The twin peaks of Ilinizas to the northeast felt nearby.
+My chocolate was ice cold in the bag but melted quickly in the bright sun.
 It reminded me to reapply sun cream.

-On the tall bits you could see other people on the trail.
+On the tall bits, you could see other people on the trail.
 A group headed towards me from the back.
 I was sure they’d overtake me within the next 30 minutes.
 A Polish couple walked towards me from the other side and I asked them how long it took them to come this far and at what time they started.
 “We arrived by bus at 10:30 and immediately started hiking.”
 They’d been at it for less than two hours and were still looking energetic.
 I knew better than to compare.
 They asked me to take a photo of them before they continued counterclockwise.

 I started the main ascent to the tallest point on the hike.
 A group of fit young men overtook me.
 They were tall and had legs to match.
 One of their steps was more than double one of mine.
 I took regular breaks on the flatter bits.
 I could see the summit and the little shelter that was there.
 Little by little I got closer to that milestone.
 I could already see the gym boys having a break on the summit.

-By the time I arrived, there was only this German couple from my hostel that were slightly faster.
+By the time I arrived, there was only this German couple from my hostel that was slightly faster.
 I had another chocolate and water break for about 10 minutes.
 Another couple in regular clothes and a young woman doing it solo from the other direction arrived during that time.
 It was 13:40 and the sign informed me this peak is Monte Juyende and is 3930 meters above sea level.
 Everyone wanted a picture with the sign and the lake.
 The summit was small and the edges steep.
 I didn’t want to stand there to take photos, so I just offered to be out of the way for their pictures.

 From outside the crater the clouds rolled in.
 It was a spectacular and terrifying sight.
 First, a bit of cloud dripped over the edge of the crater on the lower part I just came from.
 Once over the edge the fluff descended into the crater making the blue disappear.
 Then the clouds tipped over the higher parts of the crater.
 My sight diminished and I got scared of the altitude.
 I couldn’t see either side of the rim anymore, only a few meters in front of me.
 It was 13:45 and time to go.